 Background: The Cold War

-The Cold War was a period of geopolitical tension between the Soviet Union and the United States and their respective allies.
-Lasting from the late 1940s to the early 1990s, it was characterized by political, economic, and military competition without direct armed conflict between the superpowers.
-The division of Germany into East and West, with Berlin located deep within the Soviet-controlled East Germany, served as a focal point of this divide.
+The Cold War can be interpreted as the Relation of hostile interaction between the Soviet Union and the United States of America and their allies.
+Spanning approximately from the late 1940s to the early 1990s, this period was marked by political, economic and military confrontation and rivalry between the superpowers without war.
+This divide was pegged on the division of Germany into East and West and most importantly the location of Berlin deep in the Soviet controlled East Germany.

-In response to the large-scale emigration from East to West Germany, especially skilled workers and professionals, the GDR administration ordered the construction of the Berlin Wall.
-The stated purpose was to protect the socialist state from “fascist elements” and preserve the East German economy.
-However, the wall was primarily erected to prevent further emigration, which posed a significant political and economic challenge for the GDR.
+As a result of the exodus of people from East to west Germany, especially skilled personnel, the GDR administration erected the Berlin wall.
+The stated goal was to protect a socialist state from ‘fascist elements’ and maintain the East German economy.
+Nevertheless, the wall was built mainly as the protection of the people from increasing emigration, which became an essential political and economic problem for GDR.

 The Wall’s Structure